jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (1) An application referred to in section 80KA must— (a) be in a form prescribed by the Commissioner; and (b) be signed by the person and any other person who, at the time at which the application is made, expects to be, in the selected period, their spouse, civil union partner, or de facto partner; and
-  (c) unless the only tax credit the person expects to be entitled to for the relevant tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year, give for each person who signed the application (the signatory) a complete statement of—
+  (c) unless the only tax credit the person expects to be entitled to for the relevant tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year and that tax year is before the 2026–27 tax year, give for each person who signed the application (the signatory) a complete statement of—
-    (i) the family scheme income that is expected to be attributable to the tax year; and (ii) the family scheme income that is expected to be attributable to the selected period; and (d) choose whether the instalments should be paid weekly or fortnightly; and (e) contain any other information required by the Commissioner; and (f) be accompanied by the information described in subsection (2), unless the only tax credit the person expects to be entitled to for the relevant tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year; and
+    (i) the family scheme income that is expected to be attributable to the tax year; and (ii) the family scheme income that is expected to be attributable to the selected period; and (d) choose whether the instalments should be paid weekly or fortnightly; and (e) contain any other information required by the Commissioner; and (f) be accompanied by the information described in subsection (2), unless the only tax credit the person expects to be entitled to for the relevant tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year and that tax year is before the 2026–27 tax year; and
-  (g) be accompanied by the information described in subsection (2)﻿(c) and (d), if the only tax credit the person expects to be entitled to for the relevant tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year.
+  (g) be accompanied by the information described in subsection (2)﻿(c) and (d), if the only tax credit the person expects to be entitled to for the relevant tax year is the Best Start tax credit and all dependent children will be less than 1 year old on the last day of the tax year and that tax year is before the 2026–27 tax year.
 (2) The information for the purposes of subsection (1)﻿(f) and (g) is— (a) for a signatory who expects to derive income from employment, evidence of the amount of income from employment derived by them in the period of 1 month immediately before the date on which the application is made:
   (b) for a signatory who expects to derive income from a business,—